 The question of whether some form of financial difficulty needs to be shown in order to access a particular regime will also feature in the decision-making process of where to implement a restructuring.
 Even though, in most cases, companies will be experiencing or anticipating some form of financial difficulty, the evidential threshold (if any) that must be satisfied prior to entry into a process should be analysed carefully.

-In the United States, a company need not demonstrate any financial hardship to commence a Chapter 11 proceeding and, while the company or in limited circumstances, the company’s unsecured creditors can commence the proceeding and the company initially has the exclusive right of 120 days to present the plan.
+In the United States, a company need not demonstrate any financial hardship to commence a Chapter 11 proceeding and, while the company or in limited circumstances, the company’s unsecured creditors, can commence the proceeding, the company initially has the exclusive right for 120 days to present the plan.
 In contrast, in the United Kingdom, a restructuring plan can be proposed by the company, a creditor, members or, in the case of an existing insolvency, by an administrator or liquidator.
 In order to access the restructuring plan, it will be necessary to show that the company has encountered, or is likely to encounter, financial difficulties that are affecting, or will or may affect, its ability to carry on business as a going concern.
-The legislative threshold for establishing financial difficulty has been very broadly drafted and, subject to interpretation by the courts on a case by case basis, should not make it difficult for a company to access the restructuring plan.
+The legislative threshold for establishing financial difficulty has been very broadly drafted and to date has been interpreted widely by the courts.
+In practice, this threshold should not make it difficult for a company that needs to restructure to access a restructuring plan.

 Does the process offer a stay on enforcement?